President and CEO

 SVP Worldwide Consulting & Managing Director, IDC Canada

-Vito Mabrucco has strong insight into the global information and communications technology industry with a focus on the value of technology, market business models, key vertical segments, and global industry trends and directions.
-His insights include a deep understanding of disruptive innovation business models as well as evolving global dynamics and how it applies to the overall technology industry.
-An outspoken participant and supporter of the IT industry, Vito provides his perspective and analysis through formal speaking engagements, written documents, media interviews and other public events.
+Vito Mabrucco has deep insight into the global Information and Communications Technology industry with a focus on the value of technology, strategic business models, key industry segments, and global market trends and directions.
+His insights include a strong understanding of disruptive innovation business models as well as insights into evolving global dynamics and how they apply to the overall technology industry.
+An outspoken participant and supporter of the ICT industry, Vito provides his perspective and analysis through formal speaking engagements, written documents, media interviews and other public events.

-A twenty-five year veteran of the information and communications industry, Vito Mabrucco has held senior management portfolios in sales, marketing, finance and strategic planning with major global technology companies such as IBM, Tandem/Compaq, Dell and Cisco.
+A thirty year veteran of the information and communications industry, Vito Mabrucco has held senior management portfolios in Sales, Marketing, Finance, Systems and Strategic Planning with major global technology companies such as IBM, Tandem, Compaq, Dell and Cisco.

-He has been quoted in and written papers for publications, such as DM Review, Computerworld, KMworld, Balanced Scorecard Report, and Software Magazine on trends in business intelligence, business performance management, data warehousing, knowledge management, and enterprise applications.
+Currently, Dr. Morris speaks about major software trends driving the industry, such as the impact of cloud and Big Data/analytics in shaping a new generation of applications.
+He has been quoted in and written papers for business and trade publications, such as Computerworld, Forbes and KMworld, on trends in business intelligence, business performance management, data warehousing, knowledge management, and enterprise applications.

 Prior to joining IDC in 1995, Dr. Morris served in a variety of technical and management positions at Digital Equipment Corporation, where he specialized in software for application development.
 Dr. Morris has been an instructor in technical writing at Northeastern University and Bentley College, and an Assistant Professor of Philosophy at Colgate University.
 He earned a B.A. with distinction from the University of Michigan and his Ph.D. in philosophy from the University of Pennsylvania.